-Rarely will any child—even one with arthritis—need to avoid all vaccinations.
+Rarely will any child — even one with arthritis — need to avoid all vaccinations.
 Typically, they’ll just need to stay away from live vaccines if they’re on immunosuppressant drugs.

 Skipping live vaccines shouldn’t prevent your child from attending school as usual.
 Every state provides medical exemptions for vaccinations.
 “Typically, we can speak with the school and provide documentation that the live vaccines are contraindicated due to their medications,” Dr. Wahezi says.

-Not getting a vaccine or two shouldn’t put your child at higher risk for disease—provided you take the proper precautions.
 Make sure all your child’s family members and close contacts are up-to-date (including yourself) on their vaccines to lower your child’s odds of being exposed to infections.

 Also, encourage your child to follow good disease prevention practices, such as regular hand washing, avoiding people who are sick and staying home from school when there is an outbreak of illness, Dr. Harris advises.

 If your child does get sick, see a doctor as soon as possible.
-Prompt treatment—for example, with antiviral drugs for the flu or chickenpox—can prevent a minor illness from becoming serious.
+Prompt treatment — for example, with antiviral drugs for the flu or chickenpox — can prevent a minor illness from becoming serious.